codeturner/dotfiles/README.md

 * Home and End will go to start and end of line
 * Shift+Home and Shift+End will select to start and end of line
 * Ctrl+Home and Ctrl+End will go to start and end of document
-* Shift+Ctrl+Home and Shift+Ctrl+End will select to start and end of document
+* Ctrl+/ is mapped to noop so that it won't beep at you when using it in other apps

-* Note that you will need to reboot after creating this file for it to take effect.
+Note that you will need to reboot after creating this file for it to take effect

 ## Finder